-- a) A single person, who may be an elderly person, displaced person, disabled person, near-elderly person, or any other single person; or - b) A group of persons residing together and such group includes, but is not limited to: - (1) A family with or without children (a child is temporarily away from home because of placement in foster care is considered a member of the family); - (2) An elderly family; - (3) A near-elderly family' - (4) A disabled family;
+- a) A single person, who may be an elderly person, displaced person, disabled person, near-elderly person, or any other single person; or - b) A group of persons residing together and such group includes, but is not limited to: - (1) A family with or without children (a child is temporarily away from home because of placement in foster care is considered a member of the family); - (2) An elderly family; - (3) A near-elderly family' - (4) A disabled family; - (5) A displaced family; and - (6) The remaining member of a tenant family

-- (5) A displaced family; and - (6) The remaining member of a tenant family - c) The following definitions apply: - (1) Disabled family means a family whose head (including co-head), spouse, or sole member is a person with a disability.
+- c) The following definitions apply: - (1) Disabled family means a family whose head (including co-head), spouse, or sole member is a person with a disability.
 It may include two or more persons with disabilities living together, or one or more persons with disabilities living with one or more live-in aides. - (2) Elderly family means a family whose head (including co-head), spouse, or sole member is a person who is at least 62 years of age.
-It may include two or more persons who are at least 62 years of age living together, or one or more persons who are at least 62 years of age living with one or more live-in aides. - (3) Near-elderly family means a family whose head (including co-head), spouse, or sole member is person who is at least 50 years of age but below the age of 62; or two or more persons, who are at least 50 years of age but below the age of 62, living together; or one or more persons who are at least 50 years of age but below the age of 62, living with one or more live-in aides. - (4) Sexual orientation means homosexuality, heterosexuality or bisexuality. - (5) Gender identity means actual or perceived gender-related characteristics. - d) The PHA must restrict assistance to students enrolled in an institution of higher education.
-No assistance shall be provided to any individual who: - (1) Is under 24 years of age; - (2) Is not an U.S. military veteran; - (3) Is unmarried; - (4) Does not have a dependent child; - (5) Is not a person with disabilities, and was not receiving Section 8 assistance as of November 30, 2005; - (6) Is not otherwise individually eligible, or has parents who individually or jointly are not eligible on the basis of income to receive assistance. - 2.
+It may include two or more persons who are at least 62 years of age living together, or one or more persons who are at least 62 years of age living with one or more live-in aides. - (3) Near-elderly family means a family whose head (including co-head), spouse, or sole member is person who is at least 50 years of age but below the age of 62; or two or more persons, who are at least 50 years of age but below the age of 62, living together; or one or more persons who are at least 50 years of age but below the age of 62, living with one or more live-in aides. - (4) Sexual orientation means homosexuality, heterosexuality, or bisexuality. - (5) Gender identity means actual or perceived gender-related characteristics. - d) A family includes two or more individuals who are not related by blood, marriage, adoption, or other operation of law, but who either can demonstrate that they have lived together previously or certify that each individual's income and other resources will be available to meet the needs of the family. - e) The PHA must restrict assistance to students enrolled in an institution of higher education.
+No assistance shall be provided to any individual who: - (1) Is under 24 years of age; - (2) Is not an U.S. military veteran; - (3) Is unmarried; - (4) Does not have a dependent child; - (5) Is not a person with disabilities, and was not receiving Section 8 assistance as of November 30, 2005; - (6) Is not otherwise individually eligible or has parents who individually or jointly are not eligible on the basis of income to receive assistance. - f) Each family must identify the individuals to be included in the family at the time of application and must update this information if the family's composition changes. - 2.
 Changes to Family Composition or Special Situations